Flightmate/Flightmate-Stream/README.md

 Then you can verify the package with the checksum using the crc32 algorithm.
 We use Golang's unsigned checksums with the aviation polynomial `0xD5828281`.

-There are two types of packet you can receive from the stream.
+There are two types of packets you can receive from the stream.
 Packet type 1 contains search results showed to the user, and packet type 2 contains information about when a user clicks out on a trip and gets transferred to a OTA.

 ### Click packet:

-The click packet is sent out each time a user clicks out from one of the sites and it contains the following data:
+The click packet is sent out each time a user clicks out from one of the sites and contains the following data:

 **price:** The price of the flight the user clicked on.